shubhamprshr27/NeglectedTailsVLM/README.md

 This repository houses the code for the CVPR 2024 paper - "The Neglected of Vision Language Moodels".

 # Updates
+2024-08-10: Please check out our latest work [SWAT](https://tian1327.github.io/SWAT/) which explores retrieval-augmented learning for few-shot recognition!!

-20/04/2024.
-Analysis code has been released.
+2024-04-20: Analysis code has been released.
 Documentation being updated along with release of data and captions.

-16/04/2024.
-Code released for REAL-Linear and REAL-prompt, analysis code is on the way.
+2024-04-16: Code released for REAL-Linear and REAL-prompt, analysis code is on the way.

-26/02/2024.
-Our paper has been accepted to CVPR 2024!
+2024-02-26: Our paper has been accepted to CVPR 2024!
 Thanks for your patience, please expect the code to be released in upcoming weeks!

 # Setup